 “I’m tall, I’m wide – even when I was heavier, nothing fit,” he says.
 “But when I found Titan and saw they had a 3XL, I felt seen.
 I felt like someone finally made gear for people like me.”

-Now, Koby wears Titan every time he skates and he’s getting one for his son, too.
+Now, Koby wears Titan every time he skates and Asher does too.

 “My son has one of those old-school neck guards with a strap.
 Honestly?
 It’s like a sponge.
 I come from racing.
 I know gear.
 That stuff doesn’t protect you.
 Titan does.”